 Premature rupture of membranes (PROM) occurs when the fetal membranes break before the onset of labor.
+If rupture of membranes occurs before 37 weeks of gestation, it is referred to as preterm PROM (PPROM).
 Once the membranes break, both the birth-giver and the child are at high risk of infection and other complications.